Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

 Build, deploy, and initialize the contract
 ==========================================

-Create a ``dist`` folder for the schema output file and the compiled WASM contract.
+Create a ``dist`` folder for the compiled WASM contract.
 Then, run the build command.

 .. code-block:: console

-    $cargo concordium build --out dist/module.wasm.v1 --schema-out dist/schema.bin
+    $cargo concordium build --out dist/module.wasm.v1 --schema-embed

 You may get a warning about the build not being verifiable, which you may ignore.